sashadt/docs/docs/cep_workbench.md

 CEP Workbench is a [DataTorrent RTS Service](services/#overview) that is a customized Drools Workbench implementation.
 The service provides you with the capability to change the functionality of CEP applications using drools-based rules.

-The CEP Workbench service is pre-packaged with applications like Omni-channel Fraud Prevention and Account Takeover Prevention.
-From the DT RTS console, you can access CEP Workbench service, create the customized rules, and then apply these rules to the application configuration to change the application behavior.
+The CEP Workbench service is pre-packaged with applications such as Omni-channel Fraud Prevention and Account Takeover Prevention.
+From the DT RTS console, you can access the CEP Workbench service, create customized rules, and then apply these rules to the application configuration to change the application behavior.

 # Pre-requisites